timothypratley/justice/README.md

       (or (:entity/parent ?x)
           (ancestor (:entity/parent ?x))))

-The clause `(:entity/parent ?x)` implies that the result is the value of the attribute `:entity/parent` of input `?x`.
-This notation is consistent with a get value by keyword from a map.
+The notation `(:entity/parent ?x)` is consistent with using keywords as get functions.
-You can read this as "`?x` has an `:entity/parent` value `?result`", which is consistent with the DataScript where clause `[?x :entity/parent ?result]`.
+You can read this expression informally as "get the parent of input x."

 The clause `(ancestor (:entity/parent ?x))` implies a recursive application of the rule.
-The input `?x` has an `:entity/parent`.
+If the input x has a parent, then that parent might have an ancestor.
-That parent will be used in the application of `ancestor`.
-The result will be the result of ancestor applied to the parent of `?x`.
+If this is true, then the final result will be the ancestor of the parent of x.
-This is consistent with function application.
+This notation is consistent with function application.
+You can read it informally as "find the ancestor of the parent of input x."

 The term `or` implies that either sub-clause will match with existing facts.